 - In 2020, Iowa passed House File 2502 (HF2502) which included provisions that protect shooting ranges from being subject to county or city regulations that would require conditions more stringent than those required by the state.

-- Shooting range operators are required by federal law to adhere to strict standards relating to lead exposure, and these standards are enforced by OSHA.
-Additionally, 24 states and two territories currently administer their own occupational safety and health programs
+- Shooting range operators are required by federal law to adhere to strict standards relating to lead exposure that are enforced by OSHA.
+26 states and two territories currently administer their own occupational safety and health programs.

 The following states have proposed range protection legislation using the language below: